 However, [there] are [those with] Practice Upheld [and] Principles Upheld.

-Those [with] Practice Upheld, [have] Faith [in the] Western Āmítuófó, but [have] yet [to] reach [the state of ‘it] is [the] mind [that] becomes [Buddha, it] is [the] mind [that] is Buddha’, only with determined Aspiration [to] seek birth thus, like [a] child recollecting [the] Mother, with no time temporarily forgetting [this].
+Those [with] Practice Upheld, [have] Faith [that there] is [the] Western Āmítuófó, but [have] yet [to] reach [the state of ‘it] is [the] mind [that] becomes [Buddha, and it] is [the] mind [that] is Buddha’, however with determined Aspiration [to] seek birth thus, ‘like [a] child recollecting [the] Mother’, with no time temporarily forgetting [this].